anassahmed/firefox-devedition-flatpak/TITLEBAR.md

 ### Wayland Version

-The `titlebar` branch doesn't have the `wayland` commits, so obviously it doesn't work (if you can fork `stransky/gecko-dev` and merge the `titlebar` branch with `master` branch as the latter has the wayland commits, you're welcome).
+The `titlebar-csd` branch doesn't have the `wayland` commits, so obviously it doesn't work (if you can fork `stransky/gecko-dev` and merge the `titlebar` branch with `master` branch as the latter has the wayland commits, you're welcome).

 ## Normal Nightly Version

-The normal nightly has 2 issues:

-1. The CSD doesn't work!!

-2. It's confused with the main firefox app (if you've an already opened firefox app, it will open a new window, so you should close all firefox instances before using it.)
+It's confused with the main firefox app (if you've an already opened firefox app, it will open a new window, so you should close all firefox instances before using it.)

 ## Bundled Flatpaks

 The `./build.sh` scripts produces `*.flatpak` packages at the end, but they're not usable (at least for me) unless you provide `$GPG_BUNDLE_SETTINGS` as an environment variable for the script
+(I assume they're `--gpg-homedir <gpg-dir-path> --gpg-keys <key>
+--gpg-sign=<key-fignerprint>`),
-(I assume they're `--gpg-homedir <gpg-dir-path> --gpg-keys <key>`), you can read more about it in `man flatpak-build-bundle`.
+you can read more about it in `man flatpak-build-bundle`.

-I don't have GPG keys right now, and the end result doesn't work with me, so I skipeed this part.

-However, if you have a way to install flatpak packages without GPG verification, please contract me.
 The binary bundles are available here:

 1. [Normal Nightly with Titlebar branch patches](https://www.dropbox.com/s/uso9f501d8bgxkx/org.mozilla.FirefoxNightlyTitlebar.flatpak?dl=0)